Upper bounds on the one-arm exponent for dependent percolation models

 Clearly upper bounds on \eqref{e:eta} imply upper bounds on the exponent in \eqref{e:eta1heu} assuming its existence.
-Note however that the choice of $\liminf$, rather than $\limsup$, in the definition of $\eta_1$ is deliberate and yields a priori weaker upper bounds (see however Remark \ref{r:limsup}).
+Note however that the choice of $\liminf$, rather than $\limsup$, in the definition of $\eta_1$ is deliberate and yields an a priori weaker bound (c.f.\ Remark \ref{r:limsup}).